-Another module of the Academy has gone, so it is time to review what you have learned about loading data into Grakn and migrating CSV and XML files.
-Notice that the following assumes that you have followed the lessons of this module and done all the exercises.
+You are at the end of another module of the Academy.
+It is time to review what you have learned about loading data into Grakn and migrating CSV and XML files.
+We assume that you followed all the lessons of this module including all the exercises.

 Exercise 1: Loading files